What is the GSTC?

 The GSTC Criteria serve as baseline standards for sustainability in global travel and tourism.
 The Criteria can be used in many important ways:

-- Serve as basic guidelines for businesses of all sizes to become more sustainable
+- Serve as basic guidelines for businesses and destinations of all sizes and all over the world to become more sustainable

 - Serve as guidance for travelers and travel providers in choosing suppliers and sustainable tourism programs